Executive Summary:

 Water Source:

-Bees aren’t picky; usually, natural water sources will suffice, but it’s not a bad idea to install a water source with a perch so they can drink comfortably.
+Bees aren’t picky; natural water sources usually suffice, but it’s not a bad idea to install a water source with a perch so they can drink comfortably.
 A small birdbath with large rocks and stones is an easy option that also usually works visually well in any garden.

 Shelter: